carpentries-incubator/frictionless-data-agriculture/index.md

 - data integration
 - data flows

-Frictionless allows users to describe data using a straightforward syntax.
-Frictionless describes a datasets as a collection of one or more data tables having rows and columns.
-Frictionless provides metadata to describe columns, tables and a dataset.
+Frictionless allows you to describe datasets as a collection of one or more data tables having rows and columns using a straightforward syntax.

-This lesson teaches the principles of Frictionless Data, and the basics of how to create, use and transform Frictionless data.
+This lesson aims to teach researchers the basic concepts and skills for using the Frictionless Data format to describe and package tabular data.
+The lesson uses a tabular agricultural field experiment dataset and teaches data description and metadata and data manipulation using the Frictionless Python modules.

 After completing this lesson you will:
 1. Understand the concept and principles of Frictionless Data
-2. Use graphical and Python to create a Frictionless Data Package
+2. Understand how Frictionless Data relates to FAIR Data
-3. Use Python to read a data package
+3. Use Python to describe tables and columns
-4. Use Python to join data from different data packages
+4. Use Python to create a Frictionless Data Package
-5. Use Python to create Frictionless data transformation pipeline
+5. Use Python to read a data package

 This lesson uses example data from Agricultural field experiments and is directly relevant to agricultural scientists and ecologists.